narratorjay/vcsep-coding-challenge/README.md

 We use the IMD frequently alongside other data to inform out work.
 Being able to analyse and understand the structure of the IMD is an important skill.

+3. *Do I have to use R or Python*

+Yes.
+R and Python are the de facto tools you would be using in the role.
+This dose not mean there is not scope for other languages/tools to be used in the future.

 Good luck :)